hashicorp/terraform-website/content/source/docs/enterprise/install/installer.html.md

 1. Configure the hostname and the SSL certificate.
 1. Upload the license file provided to you in your setup email.
-1. Indicate whether you're doing an Online or Air Gapped installation.
+1. Indicate whether you're doing an Online or Airgapped installation.
 Choose Online if you're not sure.
-    * If you are doing an Air Gapped install, provide the path on the the instance to the `.airgap` file that you downloaded using the initial instructions in your setup email.
+    * If you are doing an Airgapped install, provide the path on the the instance to the `.airgap` file that you downloaded using the initial instructions in your setup email.
 1. Secure access to the installer dashboard.
 We recommend at least setting up the